ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/3.2-rollback/README.md

   ![command output showing the host is back to CentOS7 installed](images/commands_after_rollback.png)

 - Additionally, we can check Satellite to verify node status.
-Switching to the Satellite UI in your brwoser, hover over "Hosts" in the left hand menu and then click on "Content Hosts":
+Switching to the Satellite UI in your browser, hover over "Hosts" in the left hand menu and then click on "Content Hosts":

   ![Satellite Content Hosts showing CentOS7](images/rollback_satellite_content_hosts.png)

-We can see that the three tier application stack nodes are all reverted to CentOS7 and set to utilize the CentOS7_Dev content view
+We can see that the three tier application stack nodes are all reverted to CentOS7.

 ## Conclusion